Andalusian independentist conspiracy (1641)

 After more than three-and-a-half centuries, aspects of the episode remain unclear, and controversy about the conspiracy remains.

 The questionable nature of the conspiracy

 Because the conspiracy was cut short, the true motives and ideas of the Andalusian nobles remain less than clear.
-The traditional interpretation is that nobles seeking power for themselves united in a secessionist movement similar to the successful movement in Portugal and the temporarily successful one in Catalonia.
+The traditional interpretation is that nobles seeking power for themselves united in a secessionist movement similar to the movement in Portugal and the one in Catalonia.

 Another possibility is that they wanted to remove the king's favorite Gaspar de Guzmán, Count-Duke of Olivares from the government, to solve the economic crisis caused by Spain's ambitions in Europe, lower taxes, and hand back a healthier Andalusia to Philip.
 Their intent may have been a coup d'état originating in Andalusia, but not necessarily independentist in intent.